eversoneder/BankAppFXMaven/Econo_Bank_App_Structure.md

 ## Login (User Authentication):
 - The Login entity represents user authentication.
-- It has attributes: login_id, user_id, password_hash, and last_login.
+- Attributes: login_id, user_id, password_hash, and last_login.
 - The relationship between Login and User is one-to-one:
  - Each login corresponds to a single user, and vice versa.

 ## User:
 - The User entity contains user information.
-- Attributes include: user_id, name, surname, and email (unique).
+- Attributes: user_id, name, surname, and email (unique).
 - The relationship between User and Bank Account is one-to-many:
  - Each user can have multiple bank accounts.